Pranita-2145/Webdevelopment-ci/README.md

 # Webdevelopment-ci
 Web development codsoft internship
-This is a landing page craeted for restaurant.
+This is a landing page created for restaurant.